-The purpose of making an essential oil flea collar for your cat or cats is twofold.
+The purpose of making an essential oil flea collar for cats is twofold.

-- Firstly you will avoid using a flea collar that is laced with chemicals.
-Your cat or someone else’s cat you know may have had an allergic reaction to using a chemically based cat flea collar.
+Firstly you will avoid using a flea collar that is laced with chemicals.
+Your cat or someone else’s cat you know, may have had an allergic reaction using a chemically based cat flea collar.
 This is often the reason that people turn to natural options for treating fleas in cats.

 Secondly, the other highly compelling reason is cost.
 Flea collars can be expensive.
 You can make a cat flea collar using essential oils for a fraction of the price compared to buying a commercially made collar.

 There is initially an outlay for the essential oils, however these oils last for a long time and we are talking about using drops so a little goes a long way.
 Essential oils also have a myriad of other uses in the home so a win win once you have made the initial outlay.